Fluxyn/Pluto/README.md

 ```

 ## Compatibility
 Pluto has been tested on Windows 10 (Pluto might not work on older or newer versions of Windows).
-I am currently working on Pluto compatibility for MacOS.

 ## Dependencies
 The Pluto compiler is made using Python and built-in Python packages/modules (json, re, sys, time, subprocess, os, contextlib, itertools, ast and distutils), so all you need is a Python interpreter.